kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

-Normalization refers to the process by which the API server attempts to understand and correct clients which may provide the server with conflicting or incomplete information about a union.
+Normalization refers to the process by which the API server attempts to understand and correct clients which may provide the server with conflicting or incomplete information about a union in update or patch requests.

 Issues primarily arise here because of version skew between a client and a server, such as when a client is unaware of new fields added to a union and thus doesn't know how to clear these new fields when trying to set a different field.

-For unions with a discriminator, normalization is simple: the server should always respect the discriminator.
+For unions that follow this design, normalization is simple: the server should always respect the discriminator.

-This means two things:
-1. when the server receives a request with a discriminator set to a given field, and multiple member fields are set it should:
-  a.
-If the discriminator has been modified from the one set in the old object, the server should clear all fields except the one pointed to by the discriminator.
+This means that when the server receives an update request with a discriminator set to a given field, and multiple member fields are set it should clear all fields except the one pointed to by the discriminator _if and only if_ the discriminator has been modified.
+Having multiple fields set, and a discriminator not modified is invalid and caught later by the validation step (see below).
-  b.
-If the discriminator is unchanged but a new member field has been set (in addition to the existing one that has not been cleared), it should error loudly that the client must change the discriminator if it changes any union member fields.
-2. when the server receives a request with a discriminator set to a given field, but that given field is empty, the server should fail with a clear error message.

-For situations where a typed client is unaware of a new field (that is currently set) and drops the set field such that no fields are now set, the server will clear all the fields of the union.
-This is unavoidable for unions without a discriminator and a major reason why we recommend all new unions have a discriminator.

-Union types without a discriminator must continue to perform normalization and validation manually (i.e. per resource in the validation functions), as is currently done for existing union types.
+For both custom resources and built-in types, we expect union normalization to be called by the request handlers shortly after mutating admission occurs.

 #### Validation

 Objects must be validated AFTER the normalization process.

+Some validation situations specific to unions are:
+1. When multiple union fields are set and the discriminator is not set we should error loudly that the client must change the discriminator if it changes any union member fields.
+2. When the server receiveds a request with a discriminator set to a given field, but that given field is empty, the server should fail with a clear error message.
+Note this does not apply to discriminator values that do not correspond to any field (as in the "empty union members case").

+For both custom resources and built-in types, validation will occur as part of the request validation, before validating admission occurs.

 For custom resources, union validation will be done at the same point as the existing structural schema validation that occurs in the custom resource handler.